-Ice cream is a kid (and adult!) favorite dessert, but store bought ones often contain high fructose corn syrup, artificial colors and flavors, or other ingredients that we avoid.
+Ice cream is a kid-favorite dessert (and let’s face it, adults too!), but store-bought ones often contain high fructose corn syrup, artificial colors and flavors, or other ingredients that we avoid.

 Butter Pecan Ice Cream Recipe

-- Turn on ice cream maker and follow user instructions or roll/shake the can for 20+ minutes until done...
+- Turn on the ice cream maker and follow user instructions.

 - Serve and enjoy immediately or freeze for later.

 Next on our list to make: Mint chip, raspberry chip, mocha, and others…. what is your favorite?